KennethSC/Voice-Assistant/README.md

 ## Usage

-After installing all required packages, just run Voice_Assist.py in your terminal or any other python interpreter that has access to your device's microphones.
+After installing all required packages, just run Voice_Assist.py in your terminal or any other python interpreter that has access to your device's microphones and ask away.